Pawner818/LearningRPGProject/README.md

 This file will be updated according to the current progress.

 Weekly update (12.16.2020): I improved my Enemy by adding the weapons in his hand, also I added a lot of sounds (like sword swings, Foot Step System etc) and particles to make battles more fun!
 I like to work with notifies nodes and I like how easily I can get an access to them (using AnimBueprint) and combine them with C++ functions.
 The next week I'll focus on finishing building the Enemy Combat System - I'll add a damage parameter, Enemy Health Bar and more!

+12.18.2020: soo, I won't be able to resist adding a damage system! xD